gender selection in islam in 2023

 Is gender selection allowed in islam?

-In Islam, Shia gender selection is halal (allowable) but in Islam Sunni, gender selection for family balancing and selecting the specific gender of the baby (generally male baby) depends on the opinion of the Mufti (an Islamic scholar who is authorized by law to rule on a variety of personal and religious issues) that you ask from him.
+In Islam, Shia gender selection is halal (allowable), but in Islam Sunni, gender selection for family balancing and selecting the specific gender of baby (generally male baby) depends on the opinion of the Mufti (an Islamic scholar who is authorized by law to rule on a variety of personal and religious issues) that you ask from him.

 Gender selection halal or haram?